EricGebhart/clj-cli-ext/README.md

-# clj-cli-ext
+# org.eag.clie
+This is all because I don't want to spend a lot of time on my command line interface, but I want it to be nice.
+I want documentation, I want command grouping and sub-commands, I want a configuration file and the ability to save commandline options for easy reuse.
+I also don't want to spend time doing these same mundane things every time I create a new applicaton.

-Clojure tools cli extensions, to make command line options easier.
+This is an extension to Clojure tools cli, to make command line options easier.
 Creating good commandline options and parsing them should be easy and painless.
+And the help should be automatic.

 This is simply an extension and wrapper around [parse-opts from org.clojure/tools.cli](https://github.com/clojure/tools.cli) Tools.cli is doing all the work, and you'll need to understand it